 CERCLA

-Under CERCLA, people or businesses can be held in strict liability for cleaning up hazardous substances at properties that are or were owned and/or operated.
+Under CERCLA, you or your businesses can be held in strict liability for cleaning up hazardous substances at properties that are or were owned and/or operated by you.

-Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) creates the need for Phase I Environmental Site Assessments.
+The Federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) also provides a way to protect you from liability with a Phase I Environmental Site Assessment.

 Environmental Services for Western Colorado and Eastern Utah

-Avant Environmental Services, Inc. in Grand Junction is managed by Ed Baltzer who has prepared hundreds of Phase I Environmental Site Assessments since 1990
+Avant Environmental Services, Inc. in Grand Junction is managed by Edward Baltzer who has prepared over one thousand Phase I Environmental Site Assessments since 1990

 Get A Quote